buyallmemes/blog-api/posts/20240422-testing-guideline.md

 The interface between **A** and **B** could be freely changed in any direction.
 Much more flexible approach.
-But this does not mean that interface of the **B** should always be fluent.
+But this does not mean that the interface of the **B** should always be fluent.
-As soon as the API of class **B** is getting more mature (ready to be merged into mainline) it _might_ makes sense to “solidify” it by adding **more** unit tests.
+As soon as the API of class **B** is getting more mature (ready to be merged into mainline) it _might_ make sense to “solidify” it by adding **more** unit tests.
-If you're using a framework with a dependency injection mechanism, you probably can specify the set of dependencies to include in test.
+If you're using a framework with a dependency injection mechanism, you probably can specify the set of dependencies to include in the test.
 This is how Spring does it:
 ```java

     @ExtendWith(SpringExtension.class) // Enables Spring to take control over the test execution